qaalabs/DE5M4/docs/b-plan/ex1-solution.md

-# Exercise 1 - solution
+# Activity 1 - solution

 ## The Restaurant Website Scenario
 Learners were given requirements for a vegan restaurant website (QARestaurant) and tasked with creating appropriate epics, product backlog items, and tasks.